This site is provided and sponsored by

 underfoot.
 The bearers and joists appear to be in excellent condition.
 The front and roof of the Hut need repainting,

 as the paint is beginning to flake.
-The door and the outside sill of the side window also need repainting.
+The outside sill of the side window also need repainting.
 The wood paneling in the door

 The most popular tops crossing to Townsend is from the Minchin valley via Minchin Pass.